briansunter/site/site/notes/full-binary-tree.md

-In a full [[binary tree]] Every node either has two or no children.
+In a full [[binary tree]], every node either has two or no children.
 You can't have a node with a single child.
-It's different than [[complete binary tree]] because lower right must be filled out.
+It's different than [[complete binary tree]] because the lower right must be filled out.

 ## Full Binary Tree Example
 This is a full binary tree because every node as zero or two children.

 ```mermaid
 graph TB;
     A((8))-->B((3));